The Ancient Parish of LOW CATTON

 - St. John the Baptist's Church, Stamford Bridge.

-- The Methodist Church, Stamford Bridge.
+- The former Methodist Church, Stamford Bridge.

 - St Paul's Church, Kexby.
 (With short history).